nmtriet/react-flux-auth/README.md

 npm run build
 ```

-2. Config apache or nginx to run in browser.
+2.Config apache or nginx to run in browser.

 ## Login